ycexiao/scikit-package/docs/source/snippets/user-input-level-5.rst

       * - Prompt
         - Description and example
+      * - author_names
+        - The name(s) of the project author(s).
+Names should be separated by commas. e.g. Simon Billinge, Sanjoon Bob Lee
+      * - author_emails
+        - The author(s)' email address.
+Email addresses should be separated by commas. e.g. sb2896@columbia.edu, sl5400@columbia.edu
-      * - maintainer_name
+      * - maintainer_names
-        - The name of the project maintainer.
-This person will make the public releases. e.g., Simon Billinge
+        - The name(s) of the project maintainer(s).
+These persons will make the public releases. e.g., Simon Billinge
-      * - maintainer_email
+      * - maintainer_emails
-        - The maintainer's email address. e.g., sbillinge@columbia.edu
+        - The maintainer(s)' email address.
+          e.g., sbillinge@columbia.edu
-      * - maintainer_github_username
+      * - maintainer_github_usernames
-        - The maintainer's GitHub username. e.g., sbillinge
+        - The maintainer(s)' GitHub username.
+Usernames should be separated by commas. e.g., sbillinge, bobleesj
       * - contributors
         - Individuals or groups contributing to the project. e.g., Sangjoon Lee, Simon Billinge, Billinge Group members